coffeelibs/ppa-openjdk/README.md

 ## Why?

-Ubuntu lags behind publishing the latest JDK versions.
-While you would usually download the JDK yourself or use SDKMAN, but this is not an option during PPA builds, because you're not allowed to download anything.
+~~Ubuntu lags behind publishing the latest JDK versions.
+While you would usually download the JDK yourself or use SDKMAN, but this is not an option during PPA builds, because you're not allowed to download anything.~~

+> [!TIP]
+> Canonical announced to finally publish recent JDK builds itself! :tada: See [their press announcement](https://canonical.com/blog/introducing-canonical-builds-of-openjdk).
+However, it seems like they will only include specific JDK releases (please send them [this video](https://inside.java/2025/07/03/newscast-94/) about "LTS" versions) in Ubuntu LTS updates.
+>
+> Depending on whether Ubuntu will publish future "non-LTS" JDKs, the need for this project might diminish and we will archive this repo eventually.
+But only time will tell.

 _ppa-openjdk_ to the rescue!
 Other than the distro's main package sources, your build may also depend on other PPAs, such as this one.